Fynnwind/webtec/README.md

     5. Run `mkdir -p /var/www/site2/www` within the vm (requires su permissions)
     6. Run `rcctl enable httpd` within the vm (requires su permissions)
     7. Run `rcctl start httpd` within the vm (requires su permissions)
-    8. Start a shell on your host machine and append the contents of `./Vertual-Web-Servers/Namebased/hosts` to `/etc/hosts`
+    8. Start a shell on your host machine and append the contents of `./Vertual-Web-Servers/Namebased/hosts` to `/etc/hosts` (requires su permissions)
     9. Open a browser on your host machine and type `web1.local` into the addressbar
     10. Open a browser on your host machine and type `web2.local` into the addressbar
 2. IP based hosting